 Do not fall for the tactic and remain calm and polite when talking with the adjuster, even when you are outraged at their lowball offer.

-Avoid making threats to the adjuster as they or immune from worrying about threats, particularly those that may not have been well thought out of in advance.
-People trying to handle their personal injury case on their own mostly lack the leverage to negotiate a fair and reasonable settlement because they cannot hold the insurance company accountable.
+Avoid making threats to the adjuster as they are immune from worrying about threats, particularly those that may not have been well thought out of in advance.
+People trying to handle their personal injury cases on their own lack the leverage to negotiate a fair and reasonable settlement because they cannot hold the insurance company accountable.

 That is one of the primary reasons most people should hire a personal injury attorney upfront and avoid handling the claim themselves.

 Expecting an insurance company to deal with you fairly when experienced counsel does not represent you is a mistake.

 Nevertheless, here is the best approach for responding to a lowball offer.